saurabh1088/notes/AI/LinearAlgebra.md

 `Linear Algebra is the language of AI`

+---

-## Why Linear Algebra is Important in AI
+## 1. Why Linear Algebra is Important in AI
 To truly understand how machine learning and deep learning algorithms function, how to debug them effectively, and how to optimize their performance, a solid grasp of linear algebra is essential.
 It is not about becoming a mathematician, but about understanding the core operations that underpin almost every AI model.

+---

+### 1.1 Data Representation
 At its heart, AI, especially machine learning and deep learning, is about processing and transforming data.
 This data is rarely a single number; it's usually collections of numbers, images, text, or other complex structures.
 Linear algebra provides the mathematical framework to represent these diverse forms of data and perform efficient operations on them.

+Linear algebra is central to data representation in AI because it provides a structured way to organize, manipulate, and compute on the massive quantities of data used in modern machine learning and deep learning systems.

+## 2. Pointers
 - Linear algebra deals with vectors, matrices, and their transformations.
 - It enables efficient handling of large datasets.
 - Most data used in AI—images, audio, text embeddings, sensor data—is represented as vectors, matrices, or higher-dimensional tensors.